-Initially focused on an analytical study of the agricultural sector, the partnership has been expanded to cover a hydro-economic analysis of the urban and industrial sectors in 2013.
-2030 WRG is currently working on catalyzing state-wide solutions for agri-water efficiency, particularly in the sugarcane sector, as well as reuse of treated municipal wastewater in industry.
+In pursuance of the water management solutions identified through the hydro-economic analysis of the urban and industrial sectors, 2030 WRG is currently working on catalyzing state-wide solutions for Agri-water efficiency, as well as Waste Water Reuse in urban-industrial and peri-urban agriculture areas.

-The 2030 WRG has engaged in two now finalized analyses related to Karnataka’s water resource management situation.
+The 2030 WRG has engaged in two now finalized Hydro-Economic Analyses related to Karnataka’s water resource management situation.
 The first is an agriculture sector study developed by McKinsey together with inputs from the International Corps Research Institute for the Semi-Arid Tropics (ICRISAT), the International Water Management Institute (IWMI), and Karnataka’s Department of Water Resources.
-The second is a report on the urban and industrial sectors conducted by Deloitte, and will be published once validated by the 2030 WRG’s Analytical Review Board and the Karnataka Government.
+The second is a report on the urban and industrial sectors conducted by Deloitte and a rapid assessment of wastewater reuse in three cities by Powertech.

 2030 WRG is working with key stakeholder groups in Karnataka to develop and demonstrate successful models for water security in the state.
 Working on the themes of technology and finance across the agri and urban-industrial sectors, 2030 WRG aims to contribute towards greater water use efficiency and wastewater treatment and reuse, while at the same time, supporting the development of structured implementation arrangements with robust governance mechanisms, capacity building of stakeholders, and monitoring and evaluation systems.